nanopx/action-sendgrid-sync/README.md

 # action-sendgrid-sync

-GitHub action to sync local handlebars file with sendgrid
+GitHub action to sync handlebars template with sendgrid